 Are you are still searching for the Tenyo T-114 Wonder Window magic trick secret?

-How the playing card could apparently penetrate through the transparent plastic window.
+How the playing card could apparently penetrate the transparent plastic window.

 This 1982 Tenyo magic design is well-thought out, as it can be examined before and after performance